 Membership Update

 Lori Leigh: Currently, there are 180 paid members.
-Excitingly, there are 35 first time members.
+Excitingly, there are 35 first-time members.
 It is expected there will be an increase of new student memberships this year with mostly new emerging scholars.
 It is probable that the membership for 2019 will be higher than 2018.

 Finance